Assault by Contact Charges in Texas – What You Should Know

 What Is Assault by Contact Under Texas Law?

 How can physical contact with no injury be considered an assault?
 Some states separate the crimes of assault and battery.
 Assault is threatening or attempting to harm someone.
-Battery is physically harming someone.
+The battery is physically hurting someone.
 In these states, assault doesn’t require physical contact because physical contact is considered battery.
 Assault vs battery is not an issue in Texas because Texas doesn’t charge battery as a separate crime.

 The legal definition of assault in Texas is any behavior that intentionally or recklessly: